• Home

 How many ears of corn can you cook at a time?

 That will depend on the size of your pressure cooker.
-My Instant Pot is a six quart and will easily fit six ears of corn.
+My Instant Pot is a six quart and will easily fit six cobs of corn.

 Can you use this method for frozen corn?